Cherrytree56567/Seasons-Mod/README.md

 # Features
  - Fog
- - Contant Rain & Snow
  - Weather Timer
+ - Snow Particles

 # Goals
- - Snow particles
+ - Frost Bite
- - Winter Freeze
+ - Fire Warming

 # Testing
 To test, set the time to 504000 ticks to enable winter.
 If you want to see the fog disappeaar, set the time to 0 ticks and then run `/fog stop`.